1989 Virginia Tech Hokies football team

 The 1989 Virginia Tech Hokies football team represented Virginia Polytechnic Institute and State University as an independent during the 1989 NCAA Division I-A football season.
-Led by third-year head coach Frank Beamer, the Hokies finished the season with a record of 6–4–1.
+Led by third-year head coach Frank Beamer, the Hokies finished 6–4–1, giving Beamer his first winning season at Virginia Tech.
 The team played its home games at Lane Stadium in Blacksburg, Virginia.

-Virginia Tech opened the season with a 29–3 win over Akron, then rallied to tie South Carolina 17–17 on the road.
-The Hokies fell 27–7 at No. 7 Clemson before rebounding with a 23–0 shutout of Temple.
-After a bye week, Tech upset No. 17 West Virginia 12–10 in Morgantown, then returned home for a 41–7 loss to No. 6 Florida State.
+Virginia Tech opened with a 29–3 victory over Akron and rallied from a 14-point deficit the following week to tie South Carolina 17–17.
+A 27–7 loss to No. 7 Clemson followed before the Hokies shut out Temple 23–0.
+After an open date, four Mickey Thomas field goals carried Tech to a 12–10 upset of No. 9 West Virginia in Morgantown.